ScooloV/bbpedia/docs/core_rules/league_and_exhibition_play.md

 This leaves coaches with the option to choose Primary or Secondary skills for some of their players.
 How coaches distribute SPP between players is up to them.
 It is just as acceptable to create one superstar player with several new Skills as it is to distribute SPP evenly between a number of players.
 How many advancements a single player can be given should be discussed between coaches or decided by tournament organisers.
 Any SPP that are not spent are lost.

-*For example, if a coach has 36 SPP to spend theymay choose to distribute them evenly, giving six players a Primary skill, or giving four players a Primary skill and oneplayer a Secondary skill.
-Alternatively, all of the SPP couldbe spent on one player.*
+*For example, if a coach has 36 SPP to spend they may choose to distribute them evenly, giving six players a Primary skill, or giving four players a Primary skill and one player a Secondary skill.
+Alternatively, all of the SPP could be spent on one player.*

 #### VALUE INCREASE